Yanniga01/gilliansperkin.github.io/_posts/2026-04-11-semrush-vs-ahrefs.md

     </div>
     <div class="faq-item">
         <div class="faq-question" onclick="toggleAnswer(this)">Is Ahrefs cheaper than Semrush?</div>
         <div class="faq-answer">Yes and no. Ahrefs has a $29/month Starter plan (very limited), but its comparable Lite plan ($129/month) is slightly cheaper than Semrush Pro ($139.95/month).
-However, Semrush's mid‑tier Guru plan includes three user seats and the Content Marketing Toolkit, while Ahrefs Standard charges extra for additional seats and has search credits limits.</div>
+However, Semrush's mid‑tier Guru plan includes three user seats and the Content Marketing Toolkit, while Ahrefs Standard charges extra for additional seats and has search credits limits.
+See our <a href="/semrush-pricing-2026/">Semrush pricing breakdown</a> for details.</div>
     </div>
     <div class="faq-item">
         <div class="faq-question" onclick="toggleAnswer(this)">Do I need both Semrush and Ahrefs?</div>